 The Madrid lifestyle

 I love the siesta concept.
 You wake up in the morning, go to work, take a long mid-day break, and live it up until the wee hours of the night.
 Who’s to say that the American 9 to 5 work day should be the standard for the rest of the world?
 The truth is that the heavy heat of Spain and other Mediterranean countries makes the siesta a necessity.
-Anyway, I love the fact that you can go out at night and the stores are open longer-and I am not just talking about convenience stores.
+Anyway, when I’m not busy studying to improve my website speed, I love the fact that you can go out at night and the stores are open longer-and I am not just talking about convenience stores.
 You probably need an appetite suppressant (like on loseyourappetite.com) so you won’t get fat though.

 Tapas, tapas, tapas